Manage directory synchronization

 You may also need to repeat some of the tasks you performed while setting up directory synchronization, including:

-When you synchronize your local Active Directory with Windows Azure Active Directory (Windows Azure AD), you must continue to edit objects, such as user accounts and groups, in your local Active Directory.
-If you add objects to your local Active Directory, they will be added to Windows Azure AD with the next synchronization.
+When you synchronize your local Active Directory with Microsoft Azure Active Directory (Microsoft Azure AD), you must continue to edit objects, such as user accounts and groups, in your local Active Directory.
+If you add objects to your local Active Directory, they will be added to Azure AD with the next synchronization.
 All changes that you make in your local Active Directory will be synchronized within three hours, or you can force synchronization at any time.
 See Synchronize your directories for more information.

-You can add and edit users in Windows Azure AD, but those users will not be added to your local Active Directory.
+You can add and edit users in Azure AD, but those users will not be added to your local Active Directory.
 For more information, see Directory synchronization and source of authority.
 You can also watch the video Managing Active Directory Security Groups and Mail-Enabling Objects and/or read the support article How to manage Active Directory security groups and to mail-enable group objects in an Office 365 environment.

-Windows Azure AD requires regular password changes on all cloud accounts.
+Azure AD requires regular password changes on all cloud accounts.
 When you change the password for the cloud service administrator account that you provided when you last configured the Directory Sync tool, you must run the Directory Sync Configuration Wizard again and provide the updated password.

 Directory Sync creates an on-premises service account named MSOL_AD_SYNC that is granted read and synchronization permissions to the local Active Directory.
 You should not change the password associated with the MSOL_AD_SYNC service account.
 However, if your company forces password changes, you must run the Directory Sync Configuration Wizard if the password associated with this account is changed.